top of page

 Mat.
 21:13 (MKJV) And He said to them, It is written, "My house shall be called the house of prayer"; but you have made it a den of thieves.

 We, as the Church, spiritually, make up the body of Christ (Rom.
 12:5; 1Cor.
 10:17, 12:27; Eph.
 4:12; Heb.
 13:3).
-From Christ's example, the Church should uphold and demonstrate the utmost reverence for God in His House.
+From Christ's example, the Church should uphold and show the utmost reverence for God in His House.
 We are not to profane God's Temple with money dealings, such as claiming tax exemptions or tax deductions on tithes from the State.
 Christ did not lay down his life so we could profit from him.

 Satan is ready to offer financial incentives in the form of tax deductions or exemptions to anyone willing to betray Christ to him via the State.
 This deception is so calculating and subtle that those claiming the deduction see it as a benefit of following him and are blind to the severity of their betrayal.